Table of Contents

 Do minors impact financial aid eligibility?

 It depends.
-Federal financial aid rules mandate only courses required for your major and degree program are eligible.
+Federal financial aid rules mandate that only courses required for your major and degree program are eligible.
 However, classes required for a minor may be eligible for financial aid if they also satisfy major, core, or elective requirements for your degree.
 Otherwise, financial aid will be reconfigured or removed to reflect eligibility based on qualifying courses.

 Photo credit: iStock/Drazen Zigic